CrossStyle/MEP2BIM/readme.md

 # MEP2BIM

-This is the implementation of MEP2BIM, including two MEP system demos and a dataset in COCO format.
+This is the implementation of "Recovering building information model from 2D drawings for mechanical, electrical and plumbing systems of ageing buildings", including two MEP system demos and a dataset in COCO format.

 ## Installation